zarf-dev/zarf/docs/13-walkthroughs/2-deploying-doom.md

 ### Connecting to the Games

 When the games package finishes deploying, you should get an output that lists a couple of new commands that you can use to connect to the games.
 These new commands were defined by the creators of the games package to make it easier to access the games.
-By typing the new command, your browser should automatically open up and connect into the application we just deployed into the cluster.
+By typing the new command, your browser should automatically open up and connect to the application we just deployed into the cluster.
 ![Connecting to the Games](../.images/walkthroughs/game_connect_commands.png)

 <br />